IDinsight/surveystream_flask_api/README.md

 ### Running the tests on CI/CD

 The unit tests will run on GitHub Actions on any `push` or `pull request` actions.

+## Instructions for database migrations

+The database schema is managed through `Flask-Migrate`.
+When running unit tests, the test db schema will be created using the migration script(s) in `/migrations/versions`.

+New migration scripts should be generated against the remote development environment database, then each database (dev, staging, prod) will be updated using the same set of migration scripts.
+Note that Alembic will create a `public.alembic_version` table in each database to track the latest applied migration version.

+### Creating a new migration

+To create a new migration script against the remote dev database, run the following commands:

+- Log in to AWS with `make login`.
+- Open a second terminal window and `cd` into the repository root directory.
+Run `make web-db-tunnel` to open the connection to the remote db via the bastion host.
+- Build the backend image by running `make image`.
+- Generate the new migration script with `make generate-db-migration-dev`.

+Now you should see the new migration script in your `/migrations/versions/` directory.
+This script should be scrutinized and edited with reference to [changes Alembic won't auto-detect](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect).

+### Applying a migration

+When running unit tests, the test db will be built using the migration scripts in the repo.
+This is critical for testing the migration before it is deployed.

+To bring the remote dev database in sync with the migration scripts, run the following commands:

+- Log in to AWS with `make login`.
+- Open a second terminal window and `cd` into the repository root directory.
+Run `make web-db-tunnel` to open the connection to the remote db via the bastion host.
+- Build the backend image by running `make image`.
+- Generate the new migration script with `make apply-db-migration-dev`.

+We are planning to apply migrations to the staging and production databases through CI/CD but this is yet to be set up.